On the structure of pointsets with many collinear triples: When one set of points is collinear

 \end{proof}

-After choosing the separating line $\ell,$ we can choose the projective transformation such that either $A'$ or $A''$ are the pointsets closer to $\ell'.$ Because of that we know that both $A'$ and $A''$ contain many points from conics, however we don't know whether the two conics are the same or not.
-The following theorem, which is one of our main results addresses this question.
+After choosing the separating line $\ell,$ we can select the projective transformation such that either $A'$ or $A''$ are the pointsets closer to $\ell'.$ Because of that, we know that both $A'$ and $A''$ contain many points from conics.
+However, we don't know whether the two conics are the same or not.
+The following theorem, one of our main results, addresses this question.